I'm an avid horse lover! I own a slightly older pony in the UK.

 You now have a good base to set on with your search.
 Simply looking for sites under “horses for sale” can give you an indication of where to look.
 A few of our favourite websites to take a browse and get a general idea are the following:

 - Horse Quest

-If you have any other websites that you think are worth looking through, then it would be great to hear your thoughts, and if you could list them in the comments as well, be sure to check them out.
+If you have any other websites that you think are worth looking through, then it would be great to hear your thoughts, and if you could list them in the comments as well, we will be sure to check them out.

 However, once you have had a browse on the above sites, it should give you a much better footing as to the price and what you’re able to get for your money.
 It might then be worth doing some of the offline avenues and getting in touch with specific horse breeders and asking around if there are other horse owners looking to sell a certain type of horse.
 Venture out to livery yards, give calls to horse breeders, and so on.